Does Cornstarch Go Bad and Expire?

 Sign 1: Moisture

 Moisture is not good at all because it favors the development of mold.
-If you happen to spill a small amount of water into the starch, you can remove the lumps by sieving.
-But if the starch pack stays in humid conditions for a while, you’d better throw it all in the trash.
+If you happen to spill a small amount of water into the fine powder, you can remove the lumps by sieving.
+But if the cornstarch container stays in humid conditions for a while, you’d better throw it all in the trash.

 Sign 2: Mold is present